Cheapest Places To Live In UK

 Sheffield, located in North England, is known for its affordability and vibrant city life.
 The average house price in Sheffield city centre is around £128,718, making it a budget-friendly option.
 Rent for a one-bedroom apartment in the city centre is about £680 per month.

 Sheffield has excellent transport links, including rail and bus networks, and is home to cultural attractions like the Kelham Island Museum and Crucible Theatre.
-The city also offers diverse neighbourhoods and easy access to the Peak District National Park, providing a blend of urban and outdoor lifestyles.
+The city also offers diverse neighbourhoods and easy access to the Peak District National Park, blending urban and outdoor lifestyles.

 Comparative Analysis